raspberrypilearning/find-the-bug/en/step_3.md

 --- task ---

-**Test:** Click the green flag to test your project.
+**Test:** Click on the green flag to test your project.
 Click on the bug to move to the next backdrop.
-The bug should be big on the start screen and small on the Spotlight level.
+The bug should be big on the 'start' screen and small on the 'Spotlight' level.

 --- collapse ---

 ---
-title: Nothing happens when I click on the bug.
+title: Nothing happens when I click on the bug
 ---

-Did you forget to join the code back to the `when this sprite clicked`{:class="block3events"} block.
+Did you forget to join the code back to the `when this sprite clicked`{:class="block3events"} block?

 --- /collapse ---